Congress of Roman Frontier Studies: 18. 2000 Amman, Jordan

-The 18th Congress was held in Amman in Jordan from 2–11 September 2000.
+The 18th Congress was held in Amman in Jordan from 2 to 11 September 2000.
 This was the first time in over 50 years and 17 previous occasions that the Congress had visited an Arab country and only the second time outside Europe.
 The Chair of the Congress committee was David Breeze, working with Phil Freeman from the University of Liverpool with support from the Council for British Research in the Levant.
 The Patron of the Congress was Prince Hassan bin Talal who took a keen interest in the congress together with his daughter Princess Sumaya bint Hassan and invited the entire Congress to a formal dinner on 6 September.
 Support also came from the Jordanian Department of Antiquities and the Minister of Tourism.
 Visits during the Congress included Roman Amman, Azraq, Jordan, sections of the Via Traiana Nova, Qasr Bahir and El-Lejjun.
 Various receptions during the congress were hosted by the British Embassy, the Council for British Research in the Levant, the Department of Antiquities (Jordan) and the American Center of Oriental Research.
-The post-Congress excursion ran from 10–12 September visiting the Roman fort at Da'janiya, Udhruh and Petra.
+The post-Congress excursion ran from 10 to 12 September visiting the Roman fort at Da'janiya, Udhruh and Petra.

 The handbook for the Congress was: David Kennedy, The Roman Army in Jordan (London 2000).

 The Congress was attended by 250 participants from 25 countries, the largest gathering to date.
 The publication of the proceedings was coordinated by the University of Liverpool with 100 papers (of the 150+ given at the congress) published in three languages (English, German and French).